seratch/testgenerator/readme.md

-# Scala Test Generator sbt 0.11+ plugin
+# Scala test generator sbt plugin

 ## How to setup